step outside, summertime's in bloom...

 I would have done anything for her, obviously, but not at the expense of her father’s continued emotional damage and warfare to my psyche.
 It doesn’t matter how many times I tell him that he wasn’t perfect or how many times I apologize for how I manage to mess up…he will never admit that he too, has caused me pain.
 Until that can happen, then no, we can never be anything again, not even friends.
 If he ever had the realization that he hurt me…and owned the hurt…then, and only then, might I have hope that exes can actually be friends.

 Motherhood has passed me by year after year since I started adulting and I keep thinking I will never have the chance to be a mother.
 It has become easier, birthday after birthday, to tell myself that maybe I don’t want to have children anymore.
-Twenty-something year old me would be calling me an idiot for thinking this…but twenty-something year old me was optimistic that her soulmate was out there, ready to love her, put her first, marry, and start a family with her.
+Twenty-something year old me would be calling me an idiot for thinking this…but, remember, twenty-something year old me was optimistic that her soulmate was out there, ready to love her, put her first, marry, and start a family with her.
+Twenty-something year old me needed a reality check.

 Thirty-three trips around the sun, and there is yet no soulmate.
 I thought he was my soulmate.
 Part of me still does, because no one has quite awakened my heart the way he did.
 So I’ll continue to live out my singlehood in the hopes that my true soulmate is out there, ready to fulfill all the things my naive twenty-something self dreamed of when she was getting ready to finish her college education, find a job, and settle down.